DeltaAlchemist/Amazing-Numbers/README.md

 - Sunny and square numbers:
 N is a sunny number if N+1 is a perfect square number.
 In mathematics, a square number or a perfect square is an integer that is the square of an integer; in other words, it is the product of an integer with itself.

+- Jumping Numbers:
+A number is a Jumping number if the adjacent digits inside the number differ by 1.
+The difference between 9 and 0 is not considered as 1.
+Single-digit numbers are considered Jumping numbers.
+For example, 78987, and 4343456 are Jumping numbers, but 796 and 89098 are not.